JRW-lab/PVP_IPFM_simulator/README.md

-IMPORTANT: Raw data files used to generate the results seen in the corresponding PVP-IPFM paper can be found on [Dropbox](https://www.dropbox.com/home/PVP-IPFM%20Datasets/).
+IMPORTANT: Raw data files used to generate the results seen in the corresponding PVP-IPFM paper can be found on [Dropbox](https://www.dropbox.com/scl/fo/egx7hkhad83lg6gervp3o/APNkwt5TZJsS-P4wQvEtdGE?rlkey=0fnpi931hk9844krbcobjszl8&st=d9brrxda&dl=0).
+Please download it, rename it 'Data', and place the folder in the main directory of where the code is run.

 # PVP-IPFM Simulator (MATLAB with SQL compatibility)
 A MATLAB-based simulator for generating logistic regression models for physiological process, with full IPFM-synthesis support.
 Results can be stored either locally in an Excel file or in an SQL database.